Espyo/Pikifen/readme.md

 The idea is for fans to create their own content (enemies, areas, etc.), while the engine itself handles the game logic (like physics, scripting, and so on) as well as reading said content to turn it all into something playable.
 That said, the project also comes with some base content, so you can experiment with its features right away.

 Its most recent version is available for download with the [methods later in this readme](#get-the-latest-version).
-The program can run on Windows, Linux, and Mac.
+It can run on Windows, Linux, and Mac.
 Being a PC game, it is played using a keyboard, mouse, and/or a controller.

-The game playable by the engine has a 2-dimensional look, and is seen from an orthographic top-down view, although it is still a 3-dimensional game, in that height and gravity exist.
+The game playable by the engine has a 2-dimensional look, and is seen from an [orthographic](https://en.wikipedia.org/wiki/Orthographic_projection) top-down view, although it is still a 3-dimensional game, in that height and gravity exist.
 The mechanics attempt to mimic those found in the _Pikmin_ games, although not always to the same degree.
 They can be different because it's easier that way, it's better for the engine's flexibility, or because it's not possible to fully replicate what happens in the canon games.

 Depending on the area you select, you can either explore around freely without a care, or you must complete a mission, usually with some goal, fail conditions, and scoring criteria.
 More game modes and ways of playing will be added in the future.
 Since it is still in development, different features may be fully implemented, missing entirely, or working incorrectly.